-Risk Category Indicators may include We consider that the complex and process intensive functions used to manufacture our products and reliance on (electronic) componentry and materials is a risk factor of slavery in our operations.
-Geographic risk In respect of supply chain functions overseas, we recognise that some countries may have higher risks of modern slavery, including due to poor governance, weak rule of law, conflict, migration flows and socio- economic factors like poverty.
+Risk Category Indicators may include governance, weak rule of law, conflict, migration flows and socio- economic factors like poverty.
 Indicators may include where the country is reported to have weak rule of law by international organisations or NGOs, including due to corruption, conflict and/or political instability.
-We will commence mapping our local first-tier suppliers and identify the geographic regions in which they are based.
-This information will assist us identify those suppliers that may have higher risks of slavery due to the geographic region in which they operate.
+We have mapped our local first-tier suppliers and identified the geographic regions in which they are based.
+This information has assisted us identify those suppliers that may have higher risks of slavery due to the geographic region in which they operate.
 Our main supplier being the Group operations in Europe, we do not consider them to present high risks of modern slavery because of our visibility over compliant labour practices and conditions.
 We have assessed that the risks are limited.
+Similarly we have assessed there to be limited risks of modern slavery in respect of the Group's operations and suppliers based in the United States of America.
+The Group has also commenced manufacture of products in China and soon India for their respective local markets, and to the extent that those operations involve any third parties in those locations, we will continue to address any potentially elevated risk of modern slavery in that context by utilising the Stago Group Third Party Assessment Procedure and Diligence Questionnaires.
 Entity risks We are aware that some entities in our industry may not have formalised or systematic approaches to addressing labour management practices or modern slavery risks.
 This may be attributed to the prevalence of smaller businesses we work with who do not have extensive resources to periodically produce evidence of due diligence in identifying modern slavery risks, or who may not have comprehensive systems in place because of their size.
-We will not initiate business dealings or enter into a contract with a business partner without first verifying their reputation, skills and activities using a selection Procedure and formalising through a written contract the terms and conditions of the business relationship and verifying that this contract includes the clauses listed in the Procedure referred to above.
-The selection Procedure will apply exclusively to all of Stago contractors, customers and first-tier suppliers.
-The selection Procedure will not apply to all contracts regulated by the Public Procurement Code.
-Similarly, we will not initiate business dealings or enter into a contract with an intermediary without formalising through a written contract the terms and conditions of the business relationship and verifying that this contract includes the clauses listed in the selection Procedure.
+We will not initiate business dealings or enter into a contract with a business partner without first verifying their reputation, skills and activities using the Stago Group Third Party Assessment Procedure and a due Diligence Questionnaire as well as formalising through a written contract the terms and conditions of the business relationship and verifying that this contract includes the clauses listed in the Procedure referred to above.
+The Third Party Assessment Procedure will apply exclusively to all of Stago contractors, distributors, agents and other commercial intermediaries, customers and first-tier suppliers, in relation to both the initial selection of such business partners, and their ongoing regular monitoring and risk assessment throughout the duration of the business relationship including in the event of a significant change in their situation (for example a merger or acquisition) or a report or disclosure in relation them.
+The Third Party Assessment Procedure will not apply to all contracts regulated by the Public Procurement Code.
+Similarly, we will not initiate business dealings or enter into a contract with an intermediary without formalising through a written contract the terms